Book Book Your Stay

 What to bring

-• Warm layers — temperatures at 10,000 feet drop fast after sunset, even in July
+• Warm layers; temperatures at 10,000 feet drop quickly after sunset.

-• Binoculars or a small telescope if you have one
+• Binoculars or a small telescope if you already have one.

-• Camera with manual mode and a tripod for astrophotography
+• Camera with manual mode and tripod for night photography.

 Book a Dark-Sky Stay

-Stay at Duck Creek Village Inn and stargaze at Cedar Breaks — 30 minutes from your room.
+Stay at Duck Creek Village Inn and plan a Cedar Breaks stargazing night from a comfortable mountain base.